 Scheduling Lead Time: I am often booked two to three months out, though I do occasionally have last-minute openings.
 I encourage you to contact me at least two months before you plan to have your project edited in order to ensure preferred scheduling.

-Reservations and Deposit: For projects estimated to cost $500 or greater, a deposit of 50 percent of the estimated project total is required upon scheduling to confirm, hold, and guarantee a reservation.
+Reservations and Deposit: For projects estimated to cost $500 or greater, a deposit of $200 is required upon scheduling to confirm, hold, and guarantee a reservation.
 For projects estimated to cost less than $500, the full fee is required upon scheduling to confirm, hold, and guarantee a reservation.
 Deposits are refundable with a 30-day notice.
 All payments can be made through Intuit Quickbooks online invoicing, wire transfer, or check.

 Page Length: The industry-standard page length is 250 words per page.
 All project fees will be calculated using this as the basis for determining page number.

 Sample Line-edit or Copyedit: I am happy to provide a free sample line-edit or copyedit of four pages (1000 words).
 This lets you get a feel for my editing style ahead of time to decide if you think we’ll be a good fit for each other, and allows me to determine what level of line- or copyediting your project will require and the project rate.
 Sample edits are not available for short stories.

 Ready to start a book together?
 Great!
 I am too.
 Send me a message and let’s get in touch.

 Please contact me with any questions or to inquire about working together.
 Helpful information to include is your genre, your word count, and a brief description of your project.

 If you would like a free line-edited or copyedited sample of your work to get a feel for my style and receive a quote for your project, please email me four pages (1,000 words) in MS Word format at tammy (at) inspiredinkediting (dot) com.
 Please specify whether you would like your sample line-edited or copyedited.